Shooting Star Wall Art

 - 1” x 12” x 36” Sheet - White

 - 9”x9” Champagne

 - Yarn - Brown with Copper Metallic Threads

 - Low-Temp Glue Gun

-- Draw an asymmetrical star onto a piece of cardstock and cut out to use as a template.
+- Draw an asymmetrical star onto a piece of cardstock and cut it out as a template.
 The widest point of the star should be about 9”.
-Pin the template to the foam sheet, about 4” in from one end.
+On the template to the foam sheet, about 4” in from one end.
 Following the packaging instructions carefully, use the StyroCutter® Plus to cut the star out of the foam.
 Pierce the foam with the blade and use the template as a guide as you cut for a clean straight edge.

-- You will need about a 16” x 40” piece of the silver satin fabric.
-Center the satin over the foam sheet and wrap around the edges as you would a gift.
+- You will need about a 16” x 40” piece of silver satin fabric.
+Cover the satin over the foam sheet and wrap it around the edges as you would a gift.
 Secure the satin at the back of the sheet with glue.

 - Clip the satin at the center of the star opening.
-Trim back the satin gluing it down around the inside edges of the star to conceal the foam.
-At the points of the star you will need to pleat the satin so that it lies flat.
+Trim back the satin, gluing it down around the inside edges of the star to conceal the foam.
+At the points of the star, you will need to pleat the satin so it lies flat.

 - Insert pins around the front outside edge of the star about ½” apart.
-Insert pins around the front outside edge of the foam sheet about ½” apart as well.
+Insert ins around the front outside edge of the foam sheet about ½” apart.

 - Glue the 9” square of champagne/gold satin to the back of the foam sheet, showing through the star opening.